jraine/parallel-coordinates-plot-dataframe/README.md

-# parallel-coordinates-plot-dataframe
+# Parallel Coordinates Plot
-Produce parallel coordinate plot from pandas dataframe with respect to any value not just class
+Produce parallel coordinate plot from pandas dataframe with respect to any value not just class.

+In case the pandas.plotting function is a bit too rigid, enables the easy use of some continuous quantity with additional colourbar, instead of assuming class based line grouping.

+Additionally can handle categorical data types, and treats columns with only a handful of unique entries as categorical.

 Useful for visualising hyperparameter scans for deep learning models, with hyperparameter options saved as columns in a dataframe.